pourmalek/covir2/README.md

   <br/><br/>

+**IHME**: The previous [S1] "severe omicron" is not available in IHME update 20220114.
+The "current projection" or "reference scenario" is functionally the "worse scenario", i.e., the scenario with highest magnitude of estimated deaths and infections.

+The current scenarios of IHME include:

+(S1) Current projection,
+(S2) Reduced vaccine hesitancy,
+(S3) Third dose,
+(S4) 80% mask use

 Note on not including **SRIV** update 20220116 in graphs:

 The SRIV update 20220116 includes extremely highly implausible estimates.
 Therefore, the SRIV update 20220116 estimates are not included in the merged graphs.